Watch and Go – How do TV and film influence Chinese travellers?

 Why international co-productions are important

 Many countries have attempted to capitalise on the success of Chinese productions filmed abroad to improve their own tourism numbers.
 In 2015, following Indian Prime Minister, Narendra Modi’s, visit to China, three deals were made to create India-China co-productions, one of which was directed by a star of Lost in Thailand.
-China also made cooperation agreements with Russia and Spain last year in the hope of rolling out their domestic films overseas.
+China also made cooperation agreements with Russia and Spain in 2017 in the hope of rolling out their domestic films overseas.
 With regards to the China-Russia agreement, between Russian Film Group and Chinese film company Yangtze, the two countries plan to collaborate on three feature films planned for theatrical release, investing around $50 million each.

 However, co-productions aren’t always a stable bet.
 The Great Wall, released in 2017 and starring Matt Damon, is the most expensive China-US co-production to date, but it fell short of box office forecasts, despite becoming one of China’s highest grossing films.
 The difficulty with co-productions is “finding films and stories that can work both in China and international markets”, but if done correctly, these films can gain mass market, international appeal – drawing more eyes to the locations shown on-screen.